versotile-org/tauri-runtime-verso/README.md

 ## Known limitations

+### Security

+We currently hard coded the `Origin` header for the custom protocol IPC to work, but this means Tauri won't be able to check for if the URL is a remote URL or a local one for the capabilities, so right now, please don't use this to load arbitrary websites if you have related settings

+### Menus

 Currently, only the app wide menus on macOS are supported, per window menus are not supported yet

 For more, checkout the [documentation](https://versotile-org.github.io/tauri-runtime-verso/tauri_runtime_verso)